HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Course Guide.md

 ## Mode of Delivery

 This course will be delivered asynchronously through lecture notes with accompanying lecture videos.
 This course can also be found online on VLE.
-We wont be having scheduled zoom sessions but you're free to setup consultation on the scheduled times for this class.
+We wont be having scheduled mandatory zoom sessions but you're free to setup consultation on the scheduled times for this class.

 Most of the work for this course would be dedicated to the lab exercises.